Water for the environment is key for protecting

 Scooping up Murray cod larvae, recording and then returning to the river.
 Photo: Arthur Rylah Institute

-This life-history based approach has enabled the CEWO and other environmental water managers to deliver flows for Murray cod in 2020, in many locations throughout the Murray-Darling Basin, including a 400 km reach of the Murray main channel (Yarrawonga to Torrumbarry), ~800 km of the lower Murray River, and a 500 km reach of the lower Darling River.
+This life-history based approach has enabled the CEWH and other environmental water managers to deliver flows for Murray cod in 2020, in many locations throughout the Murray-Darling Basin, including a 400 km reach of the Murray main channel (Yarrawonga to Torrumbarry), ~800 km of the lower Murray River, and a 500 km reach of the lower Darling River.
 These flow regimes, supported by water for the environment, were designed to enhance ecological outcomes for native fish.
 A number of smaller flow deliveries were also implemented in the lower Goulburn River, the mid/lower Murrumbidgee, the Gwydir and Lachlan rivers.

 In some rivers, the Flow-MER fish team have found high numbers of Murray cod larvae present in spring 2020.